Shondrella Avery: Career

 Avery began her career as a comic, performing as a member of the improvisational comedy groups The Groundlings in Los Angeles, and The Second City in Chicago.
 She and her family produced four different "workout" spots for up-and-coming and seasoned comics throughout Los Angeles County, while working a corporate job.
 Her first big break came in 2001 during a Fourth of July celebration on Martha's Vineyard hosted by local politicians related to her high school friend.
 She and good friend Tony Rock (brother to Chris Rock) performed, with an overwhelming response.

 From 2002 until 2005, Avery had a recurring role as Candy Taylor on the situation comedy One on One and later became a cast member on the spinoff Cuts, playing the same role.
-Simultaneously, she was a cast member for five seasons on the first ever all-female reality/prank television series, Girls Behaving Badly.
+Simultaneously, she was a cast member for five seasons on the first all-female reality/prank television series, Girls Behaving Badly.

 In movies, Avery played internet girlfriend "LaFawnduh Lucas-Dynamite" in the 2004 film Napoleon Dynamite.
 At the time of being cast, Avery was working as a contracts executive at the Hilton Hotels Corporation in Beverly Hills.
 She subsequently had supporting roles in the films Trippin' and Domino.
 She also appeared in Déjà Vu with Denzel Washington, in which she was directed by Tony Scott for the second time.
 In 2012, Avery appeared in End of Watch, starring Jake Gyllenhaal and Michael Peña.
 The movie was filmed in her native South Central Los Angeles, and was written and directed by Training Day writer David Ayer.

 In 2007, Avery appeared in a People magazine "who wore it best" feature comparing her to Beyoncé in an H&M dress.
 In US magazine, she was pictured with Mena Suvari attending Carmelo Anthony's Shoe launch in 2008.
 She has also been seen at many of Macy Gray's concerts.
 Gray played Avery's twin sister in Domino.
 In 2010 she staged a high tea at Philippe Chow for friend Mo'Nique, also from Domino, in honour of her Oscar nomination.
 The day after the high tea, Mo'Nique won the Oscar for her acclaimed performance in Precious.
 Avery helped celebrate the win when she made an appearance on the Mo'Nique show in 2010.

-Avery and her husband, who is originally from Nigeria, produced a TV pilot in 2010 in which she examines the differences between Africans and Americans, suggesting there should be a mediator explaining both sides.
-She describes her show as Larry David's Curb Your Enthusiasm meets The Office.
-Avery is in search of the right network to launch it.
+In June 2023, Avery and Jeff Jenkins Productions signed a first-look deal.
+In addition she is developing multiple projects with Macy Gray and John Salley.